-(a) Amounts represent the grant date fair value of stock options and stock awards determined in accordance with the FASB's stock based compensation rules.
-See Note 4 to the Consolidated Financial Statements included as Exhibit 13 to the Company's 2014 Annual Report on Form 10-K for a description of the assumptions used in determining the grant date fair value.

-(b) Amounts represent interest earnings on balances in each named executive officer's account under the Supplemental Pens ion Plans and also, for Mr. Tucker, the 1986 Severance Plan, that are in excess of 120% of the long-termapplicable federal rate in effect July 2014.

-(c) See "All Other Compensation Table" for details.
+- (a) Amounts represent the grant date fair value of stock options and stock awards determined in accordance with the FASB's stock based compensation rules.
+See Note 4 to the Consolidated Financial Statements included as Exhibit 13 to the Company's 2017 Annual Report on Form 10-K for a description of the assumptions used in determining the grant date fair value. - (b) Amounts represent interest earnings on balances in each named executive officer's account under the Supplemental Pension Plans that are in excess of 120% of the long-term applicable federal rate in effect in July 2017. - (c) See "All Other Compensation Table" for details. - (d) Mr. Westfall was promoted to Chief Executive Officer of Vitas Healthcare Corporation and an Executive Vice President of the Company on June 16, 2016. - (e) Ms. Dallob was named an executive officer on May 15, 2017.